TradeIdeasPhilip/divide-by-zero/README.md

 Of course I'm not going to draw the circles or tangent lines in my final presentation.
 Those only exist as math behind the scenes.

-It's nice that I can copy an SVG directly into this markdown file.
+GitHub stripped the `<svg>` tags from my markdown.
-However, I think I will still need to make my own HTML file for my presentation.
+So I will still need to make my own HTML file for my presentation.
-That will allow me to add some simple animations, and possibly some user interaction.
+That will also allow me to add some simple animations, and possibly some user interaction.